Department of Justice is now the Department of Communities and Justice. Find out more >

 The centrepiece of the program is a new Clarence Correctional Centre south of Grafton, expected to open in 2020.
 Clarence has been designed in partnership with the private sector to serve as the corrective services hub for northern NSW.

 Already, we’ve delivered two new ‘rapid build’ maximum-security prisons, a new maximum-security centre for women, and three new minimum-security facilities.
 Upgrade work continues at our centres at Bathurst, Cessnock, Goulburn, Junee, Kempsey, Nowra, Parklea and Silverwater, as well as the John Morony complex in Berkshire Park.

-On 25 may 2017, Corrective Services NSW was selected as the preferred operator of John Morony Correctional Centre following a competitive tender process designed to lift standards, reduce reoffending and improve efficiency.
+On 25 May 2017, Corrective Services NSW was selected as the preferred operator of John Morony Correctional Centre.
+The competitive tender process was designed to lift standards, reduce reoffending and improve efficiency.

 John Morony Correctional Centre has been operating under the new model since early 2018.

 A key part of Better Prisons is a significant change to the way education and vocational training programs are delivered to inmates, and the way inmates’ education and training needs are assessed.

 The new model is focused on enabling inmates to become employable, to prepare them for prison work and to work in the community upon release, giving them stability and reducing the likelihood of reoffending.

 Under the new model, education and training is delivered by two external education service providers, TAFE and BSI Learning across the NSW public prison system.
 This model allows for greater flexibility and responsive to inmates’ needs.
 The provider is accountable for the number of enrolments and completions it achieves in line with the NSW Government targets for literacy and numeracy programs and vocational training.

 CSNSW continues to run Intensive Learning Centres at four correctional centres to support inmates with highest level of basic education needs.